Pakketeretet2/flexible_data_format/README.md

 TODO:
  - Add Doxygen comments
  - Implement a checksum on the file body
- - Write a higher-level interface
+ - Expand the higher-level interface
  - Write C++ bindings